moez-baksi/EindProject/REPORT.md

   - City, this class is used to create 'City' variables.
   - ListCities, this class contains the hardcoded cities.
   - ModeSpecificVar, this class is used to hold mode specific variables, which are created in the mapsactivity.\
-  - PokeRequest, to handle all the web, volley and callbackstuff with the pokemon API.
+  - PokeRequest, to handle all the web, volley and callback stuff with the pokemon API.
   - Pokemon, this class is used to create 'Pokemon' variables.
   - Score, this class is used to create 'Score' variables.
   - ScoreDatabase, this database class handels all the SQL stuff, such as insert() and selectAll()